corda/corda-gradle-plugins/cordformation/README.md

 - `cordapp` for any CorDapps you wish to deploy, excluding any CorDapp built by the local project.
 - `cordaDriver` for any artifacts that must be added to each node's `drivers/` directory, e.g. database drivers or the Corda shell.
-- `corda` for the Corda artifact itself.
+- `corda` for the Corda artifact itself, or the Corda TestServer.
 - `cordaBootstrapper` for Corda's Bootstrapper artifact, i.e. a compatible version of `corda-node-api`.
 You may also wish to include an implementation of SLF4J here for the Bootstrapper to use, e.g. `slf4j-simple`.